 Joints and fittings must be designed for not less than 1200 kPa175 psi service and must be the product of the same manufacturer.
 Field welded fittings must not be used.
 Fitting and coupling housing must be malleable-iron conforming to ASTM A47/A47M, Grade 32510; ductile-iron conforming to ASTM A536, Grade 65-45-12.
-Rubber gasketed grooved-end pipe and fittings with mechanical couplings are permitted in pipe sizes 50 mm2 inches and larger.
-Gasket must be of silicon compound and listed for dry fire protection systems.
+Rubber gasketed grooved-end pipe and fittings with mechanical couplings must be permitted in pipe sizes 50 mm2 inches and larger.
 Gasket must be the flush type that fills the entire cavity between the fitting and the pipe.
 Nuts and bolts must be heat-treated steel conforming to ASTM A183 and must be cadmium-plated or zinc-electroplated.